CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/documentation/A09ChatGPT202502111945V01onwards/A35-ChatGPT.md

 🔜 Implement real-time frequency visualization
 🔜 Allow user to select input device dynamically
 🚀 Try it out and let me know the results!

+## Input: Refine Frequency Analsysis of Working Code

+### cargo run Output

+Available input devices:
+- Microphone Array (Intel® Smart Sound Technology for Digital Microphones)
+- CABLE Output (VB-Audio Virtual Cable)

+Available output devices:
+- FxSound Speakers (FxSound Audio Enhancer)
+- CABLE Input (VB-Audio Virtual Cable)
+- Speakers (Realtek(R) Audio)

+Using input device: CABLE Output (VB-Audio Virtual Cable)

+Listening for audio...
+Press Ctrl+C to stop.
+Detected frequency: 64.60 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 86.13 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 64.60 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 86.13 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 193.80 Hz
+Detected frequency: 107.67 Hz
+Detected frequency: 215.33 Hz
+Detected frequency: 107.67 Hz
+Detected frequency: 107.67 Hz
+Detected frequency: 129.20 Hz
+Detected frequency: 258.40 Hz
+Detected frequency: 129.20 Hz
+Detected frequency: 129.20 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 301.46 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 150.73 Hz
+Detected frequency: 193.80 Hz
+Detected frequency: 193.80 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 172.27 Hz
+Detected frequency: 236.87 Hz
+Detected frequency: 516.80 Hz
+Detected frequency: 258.40 Hz
+Detected frequency: 258.40 Hz
+Detected frequency: 279.93 Hz
+Detected frequency: 301.46 Hz
+Detected frequency: 667.53 Hz
+Detected frequency: 323.00 Hz
+Detected frequency: 344.53 Hz
+Detected frequency: 344.53 Hz
+Detected frequency: 344.53 Hz
+Detected frequency: 344.53 Hz
+Detected frequency: 344.53 Hz
+Detected frequency: 215.33 Hz
+Detected frequency: 215.33 Hz

+### Notes

+#### Positives

+Number of lines of Code increased, indicating nothing was left out

+from previoius version.

+No Compiler Warnings

+No Compiler Warnings

+Runs.

+#### Negatives

+It would be nice to have a second file with packages

+so that once these are set, they can be left alone.

+#### Next Step

+For a given note pressed:

+identify top harmonics

+likely fundamental frequency

+and

+likely overtones.

+This would be relevant for

+determining the type of instrument.

+Also for estimating what the note is.

+As, a C2 on a piano

+and a C3 will share similar frequencies,

+although the bass frequency should be half

+for the C2.

+However, this frequency may not be the loudest.

+Also, there may be some of the note

+G, which is the dominant as opposed to the tonic.

+(This is not meant to cause confusion with prior use of dominant meaning the principal frequency.)

+#### Possible stretch objective

+Add simple User interface to display

+main frequency peaks.

+May be necessary to apply filtering.

+##### Potential Drawbacks to this approach

+It is better to have a working simple product,

+than attempt to make an experimeental product

+which breaks the code and then results

+in a decrease in code complexity

+through oversimplification

+only to get back to working code.

+#### Add a Pause before answering

+Possibly do a 5 second pause before giving response to allow different factors to be weighed.